FlaviusMarian27/GymManagerWeb/README.md

 # GymManagerWeb 🏋️‍♂️

-GymManagerWeb este o aplicație web simplă pentru gestionarea conturilor de utilizatori și planurilor de antrenament la sală.
+GymManagerWeb is a simple web application for managing user accounts and workout plans for a gym.

 ## 🌐 Live Demo
-Aplicația este online aici:
+The project is live here:
 ➡️ [https://flaviusmarian27.github.io/GymManagerWeb/](https://flaviusmarian27.github.io/GymManagerWeb/)

-## 📂 Structura Proiectului
+## 📂 Project Structure
-- `index.html` - Pagina principală
+- `index.html` – Main page
-- `login.html` - Pagina de autentificare
+- `login.html` – Login/Sign up page
-- `css/` - Fișiere de stilizare (CSS)
+- `css/` – Stylesheets
-- `js/` - Fișiere JavaScript
+- `js/` – JavaScript files
-- `img/` - Imagini utilizate în aplicație
+- `img/` – Images used in the app

-## 🚀 Funcționalități
+## 🚀 Features
-- Creare cont utilizator
+- User account creation
-- Autentificare utilizator
+- User authentication (Sign In / Sign Up)
-- Navigare între paginile aplicației
+- Basic navigation between pages

-## 📋 Tehnologii folosite
+## 📋 Technologies Used
 - HTML5
 - CSS3
-- JavaScript (basic)
+- Basic JavaScript

-## 🛠️ În lucru
+## 🛠️ Work in Progress
-Aceasta este o versiune de început.
-Urmează să adaug funcționalități mai avansate și un design modern!
+This is an early version.
+More features and a modern UI are planned for future updates!

 ---